-Brian Whittaker is a litigator who represents clients with real estate, antitrust and other commercial disputes and constitutional claims in federal and state court and before regulatory agencies.
+Brian Whittaker is a litigator who represents clients involved in disputes and subject to regulatory actions, with experience in numerous federal and state courts and before a variety of regulatory agencies.

 I help clients with complex and high profile cases in three main areas.

 I work with companies seeking to comply with antitrust laws and investigations involving transactions and activities subject to federal and state government review, including filings under the Hart-Scott-Rodino Act (HSR Act), international cartel investigations and responses to subpoenas and Civil Investigative Demands (CIDs).
 We have successfully represented international corporations using the amnesty program of the Antitrust Division of the U.S. Department of Justice, coordinated obtaining amnesty/leniency in jurisdictions around the world and obtained clearance of a wide range of mergers and acquisitions under the HSR Act, including successful resolution of transactions that included requests for additional information (Second Requests).